 As an Amazon Associate and affiliate with other programs, I may earn revenue from qualifying purchases through affiliate links.
 This does not affect the price you pay.
 Privacy Policy / Disclosures.
 This site is for educational purposes only.

-Pelvic floor exercises can help relieve chronic pelvic pain and dysfunctions that range from generalized pain to irritable bowel syndrome to incontinence to discomfort during sex for both women and men.
+Exercises for pelvic floor muscles can help relieve chronic pelvic pain and problems that range from general pain to irritable bowel syndrome to incontinence to discomfort during sex for both women and men

 What Is the Pelvic Floor?

-The pelvic floor is all the muscles, nerves, connective tissue, and ligaments attached to the front, back, and sides of the pelvis, from the pubic bone in the front of the body to the tailbone in the back.
+The pelvic floor consists of all the muscles, connective tissue, ligaments, and nerves, attached to the front, back, and sides of the pelvis, from the pubic bone in the front of the body to the tailbone in the back.
 The pelvic floor is like a sling that supports all the pelvic organs, including the bladder, colon, and uterus in women or prostate in men.

 The pelvic floor has three main functions: